-3.1 This policy is based on advice from the Department for Education (DfE) and Anti-Bullying alliance.
-DfE guidance explains that academies should publish their behaviour policy and anti-bullying strategy online
+3.1.
+This policy is based on advice from the Government and Anti-Bullying alliance.
+Government guidance explains that academies should publish their behaviour policy and anti-bullying strategy online

+3.2.
 In addition, this policy is based on:

-The Children's Act 1989 and 2004

-- The SEN and Disability Act 2001 - The Green paper 'Every Child Matters' 2003 (outcome 2) - Section 175 of the Education Act 2002, which outlines a school's duty to safeguard and promote the welfare of its pupils - Sections 88-94 of the Education and Inspections Act 2006, which require schools to regulate pupils' behaviour. - Keeping Children Safe in Education 2023
+- The Children's Act 1989 and 2004 - The SEN and Disability Act 2001 - The Green paper 'Every Child Matters' 2003 (outcome 2) - Section 175 of the Education Act 2002, which outlines a school's duty to safeguard and promote the welfare of its pupils - Sections 88-94 of the Education and Inspections Act 2006, which require schools to regulate pupils' behaviour. - Goverment Behaviour in Schools Advice for headteachers and school staff February 2024 - Keeping Children Safe in Education 2024